LittleBigRefresh/Docs/Docs/topics/patching/ps3.md

 Move the installer .pkg onto your PS3, and use your PS3's package manager to get the installer on your PS3, then run it to install webMAN-MOD onto your system.

+<note>webMAN-MOD Lite will not work to patch digital copies.
+Please ensure you are using the full version of webMAN-MOD.</note>

 ## Step 2: Find your PS3's IP Address

 Head on over to your PS3, head to settings, then network settings, and open 'Settings and Connection Status List'.